Not only does Philodendron giganteum beautiful plant cover up your space, but it also adds a splash of greenery to your corner.

-In the natural habitat, philodendron giganteum grows under shades where the soil stays consistently moist.
-Hence, it is necessary to resemble the same environment for the better growth of your plant.
+In the natural habitat, Philodendron giganteum grows under shades where the soil stays consistently moist.
+Hence, it is necessary to resemble the same environment for better growth of your plant.

-Therefore, it is ideal for watering your plant once a week in summer and twice or thrice a month in winter.
+Therefore, it is ideal to water your plant once a week in summer and twice or thrice a month in winter.

 How to revive Underwatered Philodendron giganteum?